Consensys/doc.web3signer/.github/pull_request_template.md

 <!-- Steps to follow to review and test your changes.
 Add links to preview the pages changes here.
-Link format is https://pegasys-web3signer--{your PR number}.org.readthedocs.build/en/{your PR number}/ Where {your PR number} must be replaced by the number of this PR, for instance 123 -->
+Link format is https://pegasys-web3signer--{your PR number}.org.readthedocs.build/en/{your PR number}/ where {your PR number} must be replaced by the number of this PR (for example, 123).
+-->

 ## Screenshots / recording